danyel-ii/cubeless_/docs/10-PRODUCT/SPEC.md

 - `animation_url` resolves to `https://<domain>/m/<tokenId>`.
 - The viewer reads `tokenURI`, extracts `provenance.refs`, and renders the cube with those textures.

+## Palette Mapping

+- The in-wallet static image is chosen from a 10,000-image IPFS folder using the onchain random index.
+- A manifest JSON maps random indices to filenames and palette metadata.
+- `image` points to a shared GIF/MP4 preview.
+- The palette-specific image URL is stored under `palette.image_url`.

 ## Farcaster Frame Embed